Laurel Road High Yield Savings Deposit Bonus: 4.15% APY + Up to $200 (Referral Offer)

 The free Discoverist status from this card gets you a free bottle of water daily, a free upgrade to premium WiFi internet, dedicated check-in area, and a 2pm late checkout upon request at participating locations.
 You are also eligible for a minor room upgrade within your type booked.

 Bottom line.
-The new World of Hyatt Business Credit Card offers the best value to small business owners that regularly stay at Hyatt properties.
+The World of Hyatt Business Credit Card offers value to small business owners that regularly stay at Hyatt properties.
 (This is me – World of Hyatt is my favorite hotel rewards program.)
 The first-year value on this business card is very strong.
 60,000 Hyatt points even at a conservative 1 cent per point value is worth $600.
-One perk missing that is included with the consumer version of this card is the Free Night award each after your Cardmember anniversary at any Category 1-4 Hyatt hotel or resort, but that is effectively replaced by the $100 statement credit.
 As long as you have two $50+ charges at a Hyatt property (including a food or spa purchase), that is another $100.
-Ignoring every other perk and subtracting the $199 annual fee, that’s still an estimated first-year value of $500.
+Ignoring every other perk and subtracting the $199 annual fee, that’s still an estimated first-year value of over $500.

 I will be adding this to my Top 10 Best Small Business Card Bonus Offers.